cl3rO3Y/road-traffic-injuries/docs/installation.md

     1. In Choose a connection, select BigQuery, add GitHub connection, create dev, and prod environments.
     2. Run Cloud IDE.
 Click on "Initialize DBT project".
-    3. Open the dbt project and run this so that the dbt pipeline is executed:
+    3. Open the dbt project and run this so that the dbt pipeline will be executed:

     ```bash
     dbt build --vars '{'is_test_run': 'false'}'